 [•] 28mm Leica M Summicron F2 ASPH

-The Leica 28mm Summicron F2 ASPH is one of those lens we don’t often see written about or talked about.
-There are no video reviews on YouTube or many photographs giving a detailed description on why you would purchase and use this type of lens.
+The Leica 28mm Summicron F2 ASPH is one of those lens we don’t often see written or talked about.
+There were no video reviews on YouTube last time I checked or many photographers giving a detailed description on why you would purchase and use this type of lens.

 The 28mm Summicron is by my definition a hidden gem.
 Its design enables you to produce superb crisp clean photographs.
 The 28mm is capable of producing exceptional panoramic’s stitched with multiple photographs because there is practically no distortion.
 Added bonus light flares are 99.9% eliminated.

-Superb image quality, outstanding performance, deeper black shadows, crisper details.
+Superb image quality, outstanding performance, deeper blacks, cleaner shadows and crisper details.
 With so much thought and design to go into such a small lens who wouldn’t want to add this to their photography kit.